Collin Morikawa: 2021

 On February 28, Morikawa won the 2021 WGC-Workday Championship at the Concession Golf Club in Bradenton, Florida.
 Morikawa won by three strokes over Billy Horschel, Viktor Hovland and Brooks Koepka.

 On July 18, Morikawa won the 2021 Open Championship at Royal St George's Golf Club in Kent, England.
 Morikawa won by two strokes over Jordan Spieth.
 He became the first player since Bobby Jones in 1926 to win two majors in eight or fewer starts.
 He also became the first player to win two different majors in his debut appearance.

 In August, Morikawa finished in a tie for 3rd place at the Olympic Games.
 He lost in a 7-man playoff for the bronze medal.

 In September, Morikawa played on the U.S. team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
 The U.S. team won 19–9 and Morikawa went 3–0–1 including a tie in his Sunday singles match against Viktor Hovland.

 In November, he won the European Tour's season ending DP World Tour Championship, Dubai.
 He also became the first American to win the Race to Dubai.

 2022

 In February, Morikawa shot a final-round 65 at the Genesis Invitational to finish tied-second; two shots behind Joaquín Niemann.

 2023

 At the Sentry Tournament of Champions in January, Morikawa held a six shot lead after 54 holes.
-He went the first 67 holes of the tournament without a bogey, but then made three consecutively and ultimately finished second; two strokes behind Jon Rahm.
+He played the first 67 holes of the tournament without a bogey, but then made three consecutively and ultimately finished second; two strokes behind Jon Rahm.
 This tied Morikawa for the PGA Tour record for largest 54-hole lead squandered.

+In February, he finished solo third at the Farmers Insurance Open, three shots behind Max Homa.

+In July, Morikawa tied for the lead at the Rocket Mortgage Classic after 72 holes, shooting a bogey-free 8-under 64.
+He lost to a birdie from Rickie Fowler on the first playoff hole, finishing tied-second with Adam Hadwin.

+In October, Morikawa won the Zozo Championship, ending a 27-month winless drought on the PGA Tour.